Skip to content

 Workarounds

-• Use a proxy that can handle connections, both with and without proxy protocol header, e.g. Traefik.
+• Use a proxy that can handle connections, both with and without proxy protocol header, for example Traefik.

 • Add a second Ingress Controller behind a load balancer without Proxy Protocol.
 All cluster-internal traffic then needs to be sent to that Service.